danielmrhodes/JANUS/README.md

 - /Geometry/Update
   - Update the simulation with your desired geometry

+Note that the target does **NOT** define the recoiling nucleus for the kinematics or excittion, it only defines "bulk" material properties of the target.

 Source Mode Commands
 -----------------
 There is only one /Source command, and it is mandatory.